TheScienceOfCode/thescienceofcode.github.io/content/post/sdl-vscode-c-cpp-debug.en.md

   > If you are planning to use other libraries feel free to modify build files.

 Now, just open the project folder using the IDE and press **ctrl + shift + b** to build.
 Then press **F5** to Debug.
-You should see an empty window with a moving blue rectangle.
+You should see a window containing a pixelart character.
 You may also add debug breakpoints as required.

 ![sdl tutorial vscode linux windows mac debug](/images/posts/sdl_tutorial.png)